Carl Sagan: Early life

-High-school years
+Education

-Sagan grew up in Bensonhurst, where he attended David A. Boody Junior High School and was bar mitzvahed when he turned 13.
-The following year, 1948, his family moved to Rahway, New Jersey for his father's work, and Sagan attended Rahway High School, from which he graduated in 1951.
-Rahway was an older semi-industrial town.

-Sagan was a straight-A student but was bored because his classes did not challenge him and his teachers did not inspire him.
-His teachers realized this and tried to convince his parents to send him to a private school; an administrator told them, "This kid ought to go to a school for gifted children, he has something really remarkable."
-However, his parents could not afford to do this.
+Sagan attended David A. Boody Junior High School in his native Bensonhurst and had his bar mitzvah when he turned 13.
+In 1948, when he was 14, his father's work took the family to the older semi-industrial town of Rahway, New Jersey, where he attended Rahway High School.
+He was a straight-A student but was bored because his classes did not challenge him and his teachers did not inspire him.
+His teachers realized this and tried to convince his parents to send him to a private school, with an administrator telling them, "This kid ought to go to a school for gifted children, he has something really remarkable."
+However, his parents could not afford to do so.
 Sagan became president of the school's chemistry club, and set up his own laboratory at home.
-He taught himself about molecules by making cardboard cutouts to help him visualize how they were formed: "I found that about as interesting as doing [chemical] experiments," he said.
-Sagan was mostly interested in astronomy, learning about it in his spare time.
-In his junior year, he learned that astronomers were paid for doing what he always enjoyed, and decided on astronomy as a career goal: "That was a splendid day—when I began to suspect that if I tried hard I could do astronomy full-time, not just part-time."
+He taught himself about molecules by making cardboard cutouts to help him visualize how they were formed: "I found that about as interesting as doing [chemical] experiments."
+He was mostly interested in astronomy, learning about it in his spare time.
+In his junior year of high school, he discovered that professional astronomers were paid for doing something he always enjoyed, and decided on astronomy as a career goal: "That was a splendid day—when I began to suspect that if I tried hard I could do astronomy full-time, not just part-time."
+Sagan graduated from Rahway High School in 1951.

+In 1950, Sagan wrote a brief but noteworthy essay entitled "Space, Time, and the Poet" for his high school newspaper.
+In the text of that article, Sagan mused over the intersections of science and poetry as he considered space travel and the enormity of the universe while quoting passages from notable poets and the Bible.

-Before the end of high school, he entered an essay contest in which he explored the idea that human contact with advanced life forms from another planet might be as disastrous for people on Earth as Native Americans’ first contact with Europeans had been for Native Americans.
-The subject was considered controversial, but his rhetorical skill won over the judges, and they awarded him first prize.
+Before the end of high school, Sagan entered an essay writing contest in which he explored the idea that human contact with advanced life forms from another planet might be as disastrous for people on Earth as Native Americans' first contact with Europeans had been for Native Americans.
+The subject was considered controversial, but his rhetorical skill won over the judges and they awarded him first prize.
 When he was about to graduate from high school, his classmates voted him "most likely to succeed" and put him in line to be valedictorian.

-University education

-Sagan attended the University of Chicago, which, despite his excellent high-school grades, was one of the few colleges he had applied to that would consider admitting a 16-year-old.
-Its chancellor, Robert Maynard Hutchins, had recently retooled the undergraduate College of the University of Chicago into an "ideal meritocracy" built on Great Books, Socratic dialogue, comprehensive examinations and early entrance to college with no age requirement.
+He attended the University of Chicago because, despite his excellent high school grades, it was one of the very few colleges he had applied to that would consider accepting a 16-year-old.
+Its chancellor, Robert Maynard Hutchins, had recently retooled the undergraduate College of the University of Chicago into an "ideal meritocracy" built on Great Books, Socratic dialogue, comprehensive examinations, and early entrance to college with no age requirement.